Giresh33/R-theare/README.md

-This is an online movie ticket booking website.
+This is an online movie ticket booking website ;)